-Subcommittee on Sexual Harassment Prevention and Response
+Subcommittee on Harassment, Discrimination, and Retaliation Prevention and Response

-- 14.5. (a) The Subcommittee on Sexual Harassment Prevention and Response is hereby created as a subcommittee of the Committee on Rules.
-The subcommittee shall be composed of a total of six members, with the following four members appointed by the Chairperson of the Committee on Rules: two members of the Committee on Rules from the political party having the greatest number of Members in the Assembly and two members of the Committee on Rules from the political party having the second greatest number of Members.
+- 14.5. (a) The Subcommittee on Harassment, Discrimination, and Retaliation Prevention and Response is created as a subcommittee of the Committee on Rules.
+The subcommittee is composed of a total of six members, with the following four members appointed by the Chairperson of the Committee on Rules: two members of the Committee on Rules from the political party having the greatest number of Members in the Assembly and two members of the Committee on Rules from the political party having the second greatest number of Members.
 The two members from the political party having the second greatest number of Members shall be appointed from a list of nominees that the vice chairperson of the committee provides to the chairperson.
-The co-chairs of the Assembly Legislative Ethics Committee also shall be members of the subcommittee.
-The Chairperson of the Committee on Rules shall designate one of the members of the subcommittee to serve as chair of the subcommittee. - (b) The subcommittee shall formulate and recommend to the Committee on Rules procedures for the handling of any complaint of sexual harassment lodged against a Member of the Assembly or an Assembly employee.
-Those recommendations shall be submitted to the Committee on Rules no later than 30 days following the adoption of this rule.

-(c) Following the submission of the recommendations pursuant to subdivision (b), the chair of the subcommittee may cause the subcommittee to convene to review and recommend further changes in procedures as subsequent events may require.
+The co-chairpersons of the Assembly Legislative Ethics Committee also shall be members of the subcommittee.
+The Chairperson of the Committee on Rules shall designate one of the members of the subcommittee to serve as chairperson of the subcommittee. - (b) The subcommittee shall periodically review procedures for the handling of complaints of harassment, discrimination, and retaliation lodged against a Member of the Assembly or an Assembly employee and submit any recommendations to the Committee on Rules for consideration. - (c) Following the submission of the recommendations pursuant to subdivision (b), the chairperson of the subcommittee may cause the subcommittee to convene to review and recommend further changes in procedures as subsequent events may require.